How Talpa drives innovation and transformation in the media industry

-Otto brings both informing and entertaining back to media, which he splits into different forms: video, audio (formerly radio) and text & images.
+Otto brings both informing and entertainment back to media, which he splits into different forms: video, audio (formerly radio), and text & images.
 Since a high number of page views are generated through news and current affairs, Talpa has also invested in news provision with the ANP.
-This way they can reach people more than once a week / month.
+This way they can reach people more than once a week/month.

 “Entertainment is the core of our core.”

 Otto continues his explanation about media, he divides the media sector over four axes: